Eric Drummond, 7th Earl of Perth: Leadership style

-Drummond approached the role conservatively.
-His somewhat-subdued role in the British Foreign Office easily transferred over to the position of secretary-general.
-He was not a major political figure and so did not seek to turn the office into a reflection of his personality.
+Drummond was not a major political figure and so did not seek to turn the office into a reflection of his personality.

 Drummond set about creating the administrative divisions for the League.
-He took no risk in his appointments to senior positions in the League of Nations and chose to appoint only members who supported their nation's government and gave the positions only to members of leading states.
+He chose to appoint only members who supported their nation's government and gave the positions only to members of leading states.

-Drummond was regarded as taking great care with issues and taking his position very seriously.
-He would read everything that came to his desk and would often call meetings regularly to discuss various issues.
+Drummond would read everything that came to his desk and would often call meetings regularly to discuss various issues.
 The meetings would often take place with various members of governments, which managed to established contact by his appointments to the League.
 Drummond thus became aware of sensitive information from various governments and nongovernmental organisations but became someone who could be trusted by various politicians worldwide.

-He was widely regarded as shying away from the public and political spotlight, despite the high-profile nature of his position.
-He, however, was believed to be highly political behind the scenes but was often forced to do to appease various nations and because of often lacking support from many governments.
+He was believed to be highly political behind the scenes but was often forced to do so to appease various nations and because of often lacking support from many governments.
 One example was his 1920s dealings with Benito Mussolini's policies towards the Balkans, Africa and Europe.
 Drummond was unable to condemn any of Mussolini's policies publicly, as he did not have the backing of Britain and France.
 He wanted to maintain good relations with Italy, which helped to render him somewhat impotent.

-Drummond had to perform his function behind the scenes of the League of Nations.
-He took great care to maintain world peace, as was hoped during the creation of the League, but he also appeased nations, rather than keeping them in check against international law.
-Despite the limitations coming from outside the League, he largely decided how he would run the office since he was very seldom under any kind of supervision.
+Drummond took great care to maintain world peace, as was hoped during the creation of the League, but he also appeased nations, rather than keeping them in check against international law.
 Drummond became regarded as a central hub within the League of Nations for most issues, and he would often pick the ones that interested him the most and delegate the lesser issues to his staff.
-He could thus be regarded as a leader who used the office for his own political interests.

-During his tenure as League Secretary General, Drummond helped to suppress anticolonial claims by indigenous groups.
+Drummond helped to suppress anticolonial claims by indigenous groups.